NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |POLS4501||Politics Practicum||3 ch (LE)|

 Independent study course that provides students with volunteer experience working in a politics related organization.
 It can only be taken with supervision by an instructor in the subject area.
-Available to Politics Majors or Honours students.
+Available to Politics Majors.

 |POLS4611||Special Topics in International Politics||3 ch (3S/T) [W]|